magnusbaeck/logstash-filter-verifier/README.md

 may have the following properties:

 * `codec`: A string value naming the Logstash codec that should be used when events are read.
-This is normally "plain" or "json".
+This is normally "line" or "json_lines".
 * `expected`: An array of JSON objects with the events to be expected.
 They will be compared to the actual events produced by the Logstash process.